JadenGeller/JGLayoutDotSyntax/README.md

 Introduction
 =================

 JGLayoutDotSyntax provides classes and categories to make it easier to add NSLayoutConstraints.
-Rather than entering lengthy code that specifies the views, attributes, relationship, constant, and mulplier all in a single function (not to mention the reciever view that must add the constraint), JGLayoutDotSyntax allows relationships to be specified simply and consicely.
+Rather than entering lengthy code that specifies the views, attributes, relationship, constant, and mulplier all in a single function (not to mention the reciever view that must add the constraint), JGLayoutDotSyntax allows relationships to be specified simply and concisely.

 Format
 =================